 Singing in the car is great fun and it can also be a good way for you to practice and strengthen those vocal cords.
 Finding a good playlist to sing to is a great idea if you are looking to improve your skills while you’re behind the wheel.

-We all love a good playlist to accompany a long car journey but for those of you who are aspiring singers who dream of taking to the stage and performing in front of thousands of people, this time should be seen as an opportunity.
+We all love a good playlist to accompany a long car journey but for those of you who are aspiring singers who dream of taking to the stage and performing in front of thousands of people, singing songs in the car with your friends or just by yourself should be seen as an opportunity.

 Why should I sing in the car?

 Don’t see a long journey in the car as dead time – see it as a chance to improve your skills and to try and find the songs that best suit your voice.
 It’s also really fun and good for you – who doesn’t like to belt out their favourite tunes as loudly as you can to help the time pass when you’re on the road?

 There are some songs that are better than others to practice singing along to because they have a variety of high and low notes and therefore they are versatile.
 These sorts of songs are good ones to add to your playlist.